 What can I do on the Scottish Islands?

-You can walk coastal trails, visit ancient archaeological sites, explore wildlife-rich headlands, and immerse yourself in island culture through music, food, and history.
+You can walk coastal and island trails, visit Neolithic and Norse heritage sites, explore wildlife-rich headlands, go sea kayaking and cycling, and experience island culture through local food, music, and history.

 What are the best walking routes in the Scottish Islands?

-The Hebridean Way, Orkney’s West Mainland Coastal Path, and Shetland’s Eshaness and Hermaness trails are some of the most scenic and memorable.
+The Hebridean Way, Orkney’s West Mainland coastal paths, and Shetland’s Eshaness, Hermaness, and Unst trails are among the most scenic and memorable.

 Are the Scottish Islands good for outdoor adventures?